oracle-livelabs/goldengate/ogg-core/ogg-add-credentials/ogg-add-credentials.md

 ### Objectives
 In this lab, you will:
-* Connect to the Administration Service from the Administration Client.
+* Connect to the Administration Service from the Admin Client.
 * Create Database credentials for Oracle Multitenant Container Databases.

 ### Prerequisites